14shivangi/terraform-guide/PREREQUISITE/Project-01/steps.md

 ## Plan Resources:

 Run the following command to preview what Terraform will do before making any real changes to your cloud resources.

 ```
 terraform plan
 ```

+Terraform plan is like a preview button before you hit “confirm” on your infrastructure changes.
+It shows what will happen but doesn’t actually do it yet.

 ## Apply the Configuration: